isri-aist/QpSolverCollection/README.md

 See [this section](https://github.com/isri-aist/QpSolverCollection#qp-solver-installation) for `<qp-solver-flags>`.

 ### QP solver installation
+As all supported QP solvers are installed in [CI](https://github.com/isri-aist/QpSolverCollection/blob/master/.github/workflows/ci.yaml), please refer to the installation procedure.

-Please refer to the license specified by each QP solver.
+Please refer to the license specified in each QP solver when using it.

 #### QLD
 Install [eigen-qld](https://github.com/jrl-umi3218/eigen-qld).